-The Jazz Festival

-Continued from page 44

-tion Center would have been a great help.
+The Jazz Festival Continued from page 44 tion Center would have been a great help.
 To compare the first Jazz Festival to Tanglewood is obviously unfair.
 In experience alone, the latter has a great advantage.
 Its sponsors have been able to draw upon established traditions and long experience from their efforts to encourage musicians in their development of classical music, and public interest in their work.
 Those who are sponsoring the recognition of jazz as a vital part of our musical culture must feel their way in such fundamental areas as program planning, and the encouragement of musicians and composers.
 The two projects have much in common, but there are many points of decided difference, too.

-Habitués of Tanglewood, for example, would have been dismayed by the constant movement of the crowd, the humming, singing, swaving, and picture-taking with flash bulbs.
+Habitués of Tanglewood, for example, would have been dismayed by the constant movement of the crowd, the humming, singing, swaying, and picture-taking with flash bulbs.
 But jazz is a music form in which listeners participate with the performers.
 No conventions restrain either party to the experience.
 Consequently, no one is disturbed by enthusiastic expressions from the audience of communion with the performers and their music.
 However, for the benefit of those who did not attend, it should be emphasized that this was no gathering of zoot-suiters or their present-day equivalent.
 It was as mature an audience as any seen in the Berkshires, and with the same assortment of age groups, although they were of a different spirit, for the Newport Festival is not another Tanglewood.
 It is an entirely new and auspicious step, and of a totally independent character, for it is directed toward the development of an altogether American cultural tradition.
 Better Bass

-Continued from page 26
+Continued from page 26 low frequencies.

-low frequencies.
 In fact, it is virtually impossible to find the Air-Coupler unless it is in plain view.
 However, the mid-range speaker and tweeter must be moved around until, by experiment, the best locations are found.
 Usually, a separation of 5 ft. or more gives the best effects, but conditions are never the same in different rooms.
 The absence of directional effect from the Air-Coupler is illustrated by an experience at the first audio show where the system was demonstrated.
 The Air-Coupler was set up on edge under a large table at one side of the room.
 Facing it, on the opposite side, was a mid-range speaker in a simple, small enclosure, and a tweeter.
 All during the exhibit, people came into the room and stood leaning against the table, with the Air-Coupler right behind their feet.
-They would listen to the music, look

-Continued on page 64
+They would listen to the music, look Continued on page 64 AXIETTE

-AXIETTE

-Made in England
+speaker which, when suitably housed, will occupy the minimum of space, and yet still faithfully reproduce their particular choice of music.
+From the start it was decided that

+the new loudspeaker would be housed on an 8 in. chassis and to set a really new trend, a special hyperbolic cone was designed.

 SPECIFICATION

-Frequency Range 40-15,000 c/s 65 c/s (nominal) Fundaniental Resonance Voice Coil Diameter 1 in.
+Frequency Range 40-15,000 c/s Fundamental Resonance 65 c/s (nominal) Voice Coil Diameter 1 in.
 (2.5 cms.)
 Voice Coil Impedance 15 ohms.
-Flux Density 13,500 gauss 51,200 Maxwells Total Flux Maximum Power Handling 5 watts neak A.C.
-8; in.
+Flux Density 13,500 gauss Total Flux 51,200 Maxwells Maximum Power Handling 5 watts peak A.C.
+Overall Diameter 8; in.
 (20.63 cms.)
-Overall Diameter Overall Depth 3 1⁄4 in.
+Overall Depth 31 in.
 (10 cms.)
 Baffle Hole Diameter 7 in.
 (17.8 cms.)
-Mounting Holes 4 slots $\frac{3}{8}$ in.
-(9.5 mms.) x $\frac{7}{32}$ in.
-(5.5 mms.) equispaced on a
+Mounting Holes 4 slots 3 in.
+(9.5 mms.) x 32 in.
+(5.5 mms.) equispaced on a 75 in.
+(19.36 cms.)
+P.C.D.
+Nett Weight 31 lbs.
+(1.47 kgs.)
+Grey Rivelling Enamel

-speaker which, when suitably housed.
+Finish

+AUDIOPHILE NETT PRICE

+\$21.30